beautiful-numbers/odd-abundant-descent-lemma/README.md

 *   `--envelope theta`: Labeled “theta” in the paper.
 *   `--envelope coarse`: A coarser variant for sanity checks.

 You may subtract a constant structural decrement with `--delta-const`.
-In `pivot` mode, you can enable a cumulative structural correction with `--struct`.

 ## Command Reference